 Assets under management are the overall market value of assets/capital that a mutual fund holds.
-The fund manager manages these assets and takes investment decisions on behalf of investors.
-AUM is an indicator of the size and success of a fund house.
+The fund manager manages these assets and makes all investment-related decisions on behalf of the investors.
+AUM is an indicator of the size and success of a given fund house.

-One can easily compare its assets under management in various timelines and market phases performed as opposed to its peers.
+You can easily compare a fund’s assets under management in various timelines and performance with other similar schemes.
 The AUM-value also includes the returns that a mutual fund earns.
-The asset manager can invest this in securities, distribute to investors as dividends or hold as per the investment mandate.
+The asset manager can invest this in securities, distribute to investors as dividends, or hold as per the investment mandate.

 2. Should you consider AUM before investing?

 Mutual fund investors often look at the fund’s AUM and get impressed if it is on the higher side.
 People think that if so many investors have already invested in the fund, then it must be a good one.
-However, there are many reasons why this number should not be a major deciding factor while choosing a fund.
-The expense ratio, reputation of the fund manager and compliance with investment mandate are some other factors to consider.
+However, there are many reasons why this number should not be a significant factor while choosing a fund.
+The expense ratio, reputation of the fund manager, and compliance with investment mandate are some of the most important factors to consider.

-Let’s dissect the importance of AUM with respect to different fund types.
+Let’s dissect the importance of AUM concerning different fund types.

 a.
 Equity funds